Pumpyard Bar And Brewery

 Or there’s pizzas with toppings like Tomato and Buffalo Mozzarella or Pork Belly, Mint Yoghurt and Malt or try the Pork Belly or Soft Shell Crab Souvlaki (the latter comes wrapped in house flatbread with pickled radish, garlic yoghurt and shallots).

-And must-try for an absolute treat is the in-house beer ice-cream.
+And a must-try for an absolute treat is the in-house beer ice-cream.

 There’s also a kids menu that includes Peperoni pizza, Cheeseburger Souvlaki or Crumbed chicken and chips.